Key takeaways:

 YouTube Shorts monetization is now part of the YouTube Partner Program (YPP), which ties short-form earnings into YouTube’s broader revenue-sharing system rather than the old Shorts Fund.

-• 10 million valid public Shorts views in the last 90 days, or
+- 1,000 subscribers and 10 million valid public Shorts views in the last 90 days

-Once accepted into YPP, creators can earn from multiple income streams, including:
+Once eligible, creators can earn from multiple income streams, including:

-• Super Chats & Super Stickers / Super Thanks: Audience contributions during live streams or on Shorts content through these fan-funding tools add to creator earnings.
+- Super Chats, Super Stickers, Super Thanks, and gifts: Audience contributions during live streams or on eligible content can add to creator earnings.

 TikTok monetization

 TikTok offers several monetization opportunities, but earnings vary by region, audience size, content performance, and eligibility.
-The platform’s revenue-sharing system is still evolving, and TikTok monetization tends to be more decentralized than YouTube’s.
+The platform’s revenue system is still evolving, and TikTok monetization tends to be more decentralized than YouTube’s.

 Primary monetization options on TikTok:

-• TikTok Shop and commerce integrations: TikTok Shop allows creators and businesses to sell products directly in the app through affiliate links, in-video product tags, or full storefronts.
-This has become a significant revenue source for product-focused creators.
+- TikTok Shop and commerce integrations: TikTok Shop allows creators and businesses to sell products directly in the app through affiliate links, in-video product tags, or full storefronts.
+TikTok has also continued adding seller and affiliate tools, including automated affiliate commission receipts, automated sample approvals, Creator Picks, bulk editing tools, and LIVE Auto-Post.

 Which platform pays more?